carbon-language/carbon-lang/flang/documentation/Calls.md

 calls to these functions in SIMD parallel contexts.
 There are already conventions for these names in `libpgmath`.

-We may choose to distinguish the names of external procedures that cannot be called via an implicit interface as a means for catching attempts to do so and causing them to fail with link errors.
+It would be great to have the option of distinguishing the names of external procedures that cannot be called via an implicit interface as a means for catching attempts to do so and causing them to fail with link errors.

-We may also choose to distinguish both of these classes of names with extra characters that make it impossible to link with code compiled by other Fortran compilers or other incompatible versions of this one.
+But this turns out to not be possible due to the possibility of passing an `EXTERNAL` procedure without an interface as an argument to another procedure with an implicit interface.

 Last, there must be reasonably permanent naming conventions used by the F18 runtime library for those unrestricted specific intrinsic